Yoyiberto/InverseKinematics_v1/README.md

 ## **4. Installation & Setup**
 ### COODESYS
 - Confirm that CODESYS V3.5 is installed.
 If it is not installed, it can be downloaded from its official website.
--Install the library OSCAT BASIC 3.3.4.0.
+- Install the library OSCAT BASIC 3.3.4.0.
 The library file is included in this repository as a complementary file with the name ‘BASIC.library’.
 Alternatively, it can be found on CODESYS official website.

 To install the library using ‘BASIC.library’ click on the Tools tab inside CODESYS IDE.
 The click in Library Repository and Install.
 Also, it can be installed through CODESYS Installer.

 ### MATLAB:
 Confirm that MATLAB is installed or use MATLAB online.
 Confirm that the Robotics system toolbox is installed.
 If not, use the addons tab to install it.

 The MATLAB folder in this repository contains the mechanism’s STL meshes insider the meshes folder.
 The urdf file for the robot description and the ‘import_robot.m’.
 2 screenshots of the example positions were taken and are also included in the folder.
 The positions can be easily modified by changing the angles.